Frequently Asked Questions

 What is included in the program?

-• Medical supervision: Board-certified providers support, supervision, and safely reduce medications.
+- Medical supervision: Board-certified providers support, supervise and safely reduce medications.

-• Health coaching on demand: Coaches guide patients, answer questions, advising on habits formation, and assisting with patient accountability.
+- Health coaching on demand: Coaches guide patients, answer questions, advise on habits formation, and assist with patient accountability.

 Who is a great candidate for the Revero program?

-Revero is ideal for patients diagnosed with conditions Revero treats, unless excluded by specific criteria provided below.
-In many cases, Revero patients with other conditions (e.g., cardiovascular disease, hypothyroidism) may still benefit from the program while their current providers manage the care of those conditions.
-Finally, Revero is also suitable for patients who do not have any conditions but wish to implement a ketogenic diet to improve well-being.
+Revero is ideal for patients diagnosed with conditions Revero treats.
+In many cases, Revero patients with other conditions (e.g., cardiovascular disease, hypothyroidism) may still benefit from the program while their PCP or specialists manage the care of those conditions.
+Finally, Revero is also suitable for patients who do not have any conditions but wish to implement a low-carb diet to improve well-being.

 Are there any other requirements to enroll?